O3Ol/awesome-stars/README.md

 ## C++

+- [EAStdC](https://github.com/electronicarts/EAStdC) - EAStdC is a package which implements basic library facilities that are similar to those in the standard C library.
 - [GW-BASIC](https://github.com/microsoft/GW-BASIC) - The original source code of Microsoft GW-BASIC from 1983
 - [winget-cli](https://github.com/microsoft/winget-cli) - Windows Package Manager CLI (aka winget)
 - [replxx](https://github.com/AmokHuginnsson/replxx) - A readline and libedit replacement that supports UTF-8, syntax highlighting, hints and Windows and is BSD licensed.